Magma, Bukit Pasoh

 A mixed platter of supposedly pork specialties (Gemischte Schlachtplatte) , but I detected chicken and beef

-This is the meat lover's dream.
-A huge plated fileld with thick cut meats, various sausages, a small pork knuckle and dumplings (german dumplings which look like spam or meatloaves, not the regular tortellini or wantons things).
-One of the sausages from this mixed platter is boiled instead of grilled or fried, giving it a softer and squishier feel in the bite.
-The heap of meat sits with more potato salad, sauerkraut, mashed green peas (which are not bad actually) and cabbages braised in red wine.
-This dish is definitely heavy and it's serving is meant for 3.
-What was noted about this specifically is that the pork knuckle is rather small in size which is similar to what I had at Paulaners.
-What happened to all the large hunks of grilled trotters?!
+This is pretty much a meat lover's dream.
+Big platter filled with thick slices meats, various sausages, a small pork knuckle and dumplings (German dumplings which look like meatloaves, not the wantons things).
+One of the sausages from this mixed platter was the boiled variety - it having a softer and squishier texture.
+The heap of meat sat on potato salad, sauerkraut, mashed green peas (which were not bad actually) and cabbages braised in red wine.
+This serving was meant for 3.

-Magma has a selection of desserts which appear to be quite different from other restaurants.
-Maybe it's because I haven't eaten at too many German places, but hey, there isn't any molten/lava choc cake here.
-What you do find is an assortment of cheese based sweets which we unfortunately didn't get to sample tonight.
-We did manage a toasted cheese dessert in cranberry sauce, chocolate mousses and a Gebackene Apfelscheiben mit Zimthonig (a tongue twister for baked apple slices in puff pastry with honey and powdered cinnamon).
+There was a selection of interesting desserts.
+We did manage a toasted cheese dessert in cranberry sauce, chocolate mousse and a Gebackene Apfelscheiben mit Zimthonig (a tongue twister for baked apple slices in puff pastry with honey and powdered cinnamon).

 An interesting and not so regular chocolate mousse

-The chocolate mousse is interesting because the white one is actually made with jalapeno chilli giving it a prickly spiciness as you swallow which does not happen in other chocolates.
-It's akin to chilli or wasabi ice cream.
-I'm not a fan of mousse so I haven't any particular points of note for the dessert.
-It does come with a good almond flavored marzipan sauce.
-I said it's good because I liked it and I generally, hate marzipan.
+The chocolate mousse was different because the white portion was made with jalapeno giving it a prickly spiciness.
+It was akin to eating wasabi ice cream.
+I'm not generally a mousse person so I haven't really paid too much attention to the dessert.
+It did come with a rather nice almond-y marzipan sauce.
+It was nice because I liked it and I generally dislike marzipan.

-From first impressions, Magma is pretty good.
-The food portions are decent and lean towards being saltish, but I really don't mind since it's not overdone.
-On the top of that, you do get very polite and prompt service from the staff that actually know about what they're serving you.
-There's not much to dislike about this place.
-I think I'll be back another time.
+From first impressions, Magma seemed to be pretty good.
+The food portions were pretty generous but leaned towards being salty.
+On the top of that, we had very polite and prompt service from the staff that actually knew about what they're serving you.
+I think I'll come back another time.